OlliePorter/BlockchainExplorer/README.md

 ## Interacting with the deployed app
 Installing the Flutter SDK locally can be a pain.
 Instead, the full Blockchain Explorer app has been deployed through Heroku [here](https://block-explorer.herokuapp.com/).

+## Figma Designs
+You can explore the full Figma UI designs for this project [here](https://www.figma.com/file/BwXbnu4GsDDSXODR6sXj1i/Block-Explorer?node-id=6%3A8&t=Sy3NcREBeprg0AI6-1)